robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     import { TodoComponent } from './todo/todo.component';
     ```

-1. We want to make the Todo compoment the home page.
-We can do this by adding a compoment field to the `path: ''` route
+1. We want to make the Todo component the home page.
+We can do this by adding a component field to the `path: ''` route

     ```TypeScript
     {